-In an automotive passive-entry-passive-start (PEPS) system using Bluetooth® Low Energy technology, drivers enter their car and start the electric motor (or engine, in the case of an internal combustion engine) using a key fob that communicates with the car’s access systems, instead of a key.
+In a passive-entry-passive-start (PEPS) automotive system using Bluetooth® Low Energy technology, drivers enter their car and start the electric motor (or engine, in the case of an internal combustion engine) using a key fob that communicates with the car’s access systems, instead of a key.

 Figure 1 shows a typical architecture of Bluetooth Low Energy PEPS in a car.
 In this architecture, there is one central smart key module and nine satellite modules.
 The nine satellite modules shown here are only an example; a real implementation could have more or fewer satellite modules.
 Figure 1 also shows that these modules communicate using a communication bus.

 Figure 1: Bluetooth Low Energy PEPS architecture in a car

 Inside the satellite node

 So what is inside the satellite node?
 Figure 2 shows a typical block diagram of a Bluetooth Low Energy satellite module.
 The module has a Bluetooth Low Energy system-on-chip (SoC) such as TI’s SimpleLink™ CC2640R2F-Q1, a power supply, and a communication interface (typically a transceiver).
 Figure 2 also shows the rest of the modules involved in PEPS systems, including the smart key module and even the body control module.

 The two obvious communication bus architectures for car PEPS systems are Local Interconnect Network (LIN) and Controller Area Network (CAN); for the latter, either classical CAN or CAN Flexible Data Rate (CAN FD).
 Both LIN and CAN are standard communication protocols used widely in automotive applications.
 The maximum baud rate in a LIN communication system is 19.2 Kbps.
 Classical CAN is 1 Mbps and CAN FD can be up to 5 Mbps.